OlympusDAO-Education/Documentation/rari-partnership/fuse.md

     ![Enable as collateral](../.gitbook/assets/rari-partnership/fuse/collateral.png)

 4. Click "Confirm".
-If this is your first time supplying the asset, you must approve the contract to spend you asset.
+If this is your first time supplying the asset, you must approve the contract to spend your asset.

 5. After the approval transaction is completed, you need to sign a second transaction to mint fsToken. fsToken represents your share in the pool and it allows you to redeem your supplied assets when you wish to withdraw them later.